playt-net/client/README.md

 - Support for client and user authentication
 - Full support for all endpoints
-- Full typed request and response objects
+- Fully typed request and response objects

 ## Usage